 The most important thing to remember when photographing a circus show is TO BE FAST.
 Prepare and test your gear before in such way that you will not have to change the lens or settings too often.
 There will be short breaks between different parts of the show, time to make some changes if needed.

 Circus bring acrobats that move their body forming curves that look great in photography.
 Here is such a series.
-The difference of colors between the images is given by the lights used in the show.
+The difference of colors between the images is given by the changing lights used in the show.
+No matter how the white balance is set up, the colors will differ from one frame to another as the lighting of the show changes.

 Final note: remember these tips for concert photography too.